Auto Loan Calculator

 Understanding auto loan mechanics empowers you to negotiate better terms at the dealership or with your bank.
 For example, a lower interest rate of 1% can save thousands of dollars over a 5-year loan.
 Similarly, choosing a shorter term, like 36 months instead of 72 months, significantly reduces total interest paid even though the monthly payment is higher.
 The calculator allows you to experiment with different down payment amounts, trade-in values, and extra principal payments to see how each factor affects your overall cost.

 Auto loans are typically simple interest loans with fixed rates, meaning the interest rate does not change over the life of the loan.
 This makes the calculations straightforward and predictable, unlike credit card debt or variable-rate loans.
+For example, financing a $35,000 vehicle at 6.5% APR over 60 months results in a monthly payment of approximately $684.88 and total interest of $6,092.80.
+A $5,000 down payment reduces the principal to $30,000, lowering the monthly payment to $586.16 and reducing total interest to $5,169.60 — saving $923.20 over the loan term.
 Use this tool to plan your next vehicle purchase with confidence.

-Start by entering the vehicle purchase price, which is the total cost of the car including options, destination fees, and dealer add-ons.
+Start by entering the vehicle purchase price — the total cost including options, destination fees, and dealer add-ons.
+For a midsize sedan priced at $32,000, this is your starting figure.
 Next, enter your down payment amount.
 A larger down payment reduces the loan principal, which lowers both the monthly payment and the total interest paid.
-Financial experts recommend putting down at least 20% of the vehicle price to avoid being upside down on the loan, where you owe more than the car is worth.
+Putting down at least 20% of the vehicle price helps avoid being upside down on the loan, where you owe more than the car is worth.
+On that $32,000 car, a $6,400 down payment (20%) leaves a principal of $25,600.

 Enter the annual interest rate, also known as the APR.
 This is the yearly rate charged by the lender.
 Rates vary based on your credit score, the loan term, and current market conditions.
-As of recent data, new car loan rates range from about 3% for borrowers with excellent credit to 10% or more for subprime borrowers.
+New car loan rates range from about 3% for borrowers with excellent credit to 10% or more for subprime borrowers.
 Set the loan term in years, typically ranging from 2 to 7 years.
 Longer terms have lower monthly payments but result in more total interest paid.

 You can optionally enter extra principal payments.
 Even modest additional payments of $20 or $50 per month can significantly reduce the total interest and shorten the loan term.
+Adding $50 per month to a $30,000 loan at 6% APR over 60 months saves approximately $1,020 in interest and pays off the loan about 8 months early.
 Press Calculate to view the monthly payment, total interest, total payment, and an itemized amortization schedule showing the first 12 months.

-The auto loan uses the standard amortization formula.
-Let us define the key variables:
+The auto loan uses the standard amortization formula. [cfpb-auto] Let us define the key variables:

 - P = loan principal (amount borrowed)